AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>List.entry.flag</td>
                     <td>Composition.section(medications).entry> List.entry.flag</td>
                     <td rowspan="2">
-                        <p>This requirement states a PSML document may contain a status for each medicine item.</p>
+                        <p>This requirement allows for an optional status for each medicine item.</p>
-                        <p>The profiles enforce a mandatory status for each medicine item.</p>
+                        <p>The profile enforces a mandatory status for each medicine item.</p>
                     </td>
                 </tr>
                 <tr>